-!\ WARNING /!
+!
+WARNING

-- Skiers must wear a USCG approved flotation device.
-A type III water ski vest is an approved and practical PFD. - Keep at least 100' away from all other objects. - When skiing have an experienced driver and aft facing observer in the boat. - Never ski in shallow water or at night. - Always keep a downed skier in sight. - Turn the engine OFF when approaching someone in the water.
+- Water sport participants must wear a USCG approved flotation device.
+A type III water ski vest is an approved and practical PFD. - Keep at least 30 m (100 ft.) away from all other objects. - When water sporting have an experienced driver and aft facing observer in the boat. - Never water sport in shallow water or at night. - Never jump from a moving boat. - Always keep a downed water sporter in sight. - Turn the motor OFF before you get close to someone in the water.